stinkyfruit/stinkyfruit.github.io/_posts/2016-1-30-TerminaltoSublime.md

 ##Opening a file from the Terminal to Sublime 3

-Here I will show you a handy trick where you can open a file in sublime from the terminal.
+Here I will show you a handy trick where you can open a file in Sublime from the terminal.
+You need to run a few commands to setup the functionality in command.

 ###Step One